sbecker11/grid-cell-neighborhoods/README.md

 This project provides highly optimized Python functions for counting positive values in 2D arrays, automatically detecting and using the fastest available hardware accelerators (GPU/TPU via JAX or PyTorch, or optimized CPU via NumPy).

+## 🌐 Interactive Test Runner

+**Try it in your browser:** [https://sbecker11.github.io/grid-cell-neighborhoods/](https://sbecker11.github.io/grid-cell-neighborhoods/)

+Run all unit tests interactively in your browser using Pyodide (Python compiled to WebAssembly).
+No installation required!

 ## Files

 - **`grid_counting.py`** - Main module with all counting and Manhattan neighborhood functions